15 Best Leg Exercises and Workout for Muscle & Strength

 2. Leg Press

-Leg Press is one of the best exercises to build thigh muscles.
-If you have back problems or are concerned about lower back pressure, then leg presses are the best thigh building and toning exercises.
+If you have back problems or are concerned about lower back pressure, then leg presses are the best thigh-building and toning exercises.

 In comparison with the barbell squat, the seated leg press exercises reduce the axial load on your spine and reduce the risk of backache.

 Placing your feet low on the footplate emphasizes the quadriceps.
-Positioning your feet higher on the footplate switches the focus to the gluteals and hamstrings.
+Positioning your feet higher on the footplate switches the focus to the glute and hamstrings.

 Leg Press